Google Scholar id

 Selected recent presentations (2017-)

 Emma Cross and Sylvie Lafortune.
 “Government information in Canadian academic libraries: continuity and change.”
+Panel session: Government, Information and New Media.
 Canadian Political Science Association Conference.
 June 4, 2019.

 Emma Cross.
 "Cataloguing games."
 So what?
 Why LIS research matters.
 Faculty of Information and Media Studies.
 Western University.
 Podcast, October 23, 2018.